 Welcome to the Information Website for the Keepseagle v.
 Vilsack Settlement.

-COURT OF APPEALS AFFIRMS DISTRICT COURT RULING APPROVING FINAL PLAN FOR DISTRIBUTION OF REMAINING FUNDS PREVAILING CLAIMANTS TO RECEIVE AN ADDITIONAL PAYMENT
+SUPREME COURT DENIES REQUEST FOR REVIEW OF DISTRICT COURT RULING APPROVING FINAL PLAN FOR DISTRIBUTION OF REMAINING FUNDS -- PREVAILING CLAIMANTS TO RECEIVE AN ADDITIONAL PAYMENT

 Following completion of the claims process and payment of all successful claims pursuant to the Settlement Agreement, there is approximately $380 million remaining in the settlement fund.
 Pursuant to the Settlement Agreement, those funds may only be given to non-profit organizations which provide services to current Native American farmers and ranchers and Native Americans seeking to become farmers and ranchers.
 An agreed proposal to revise the provisions governing the cy pres funds was approved by the Court.
 Full details are here.